 ACHA Awards | Affiliate New Professionals Award | Fellows

-The deadline to submit a nomination is January 12, 2018.
+The deadline to submit a nomination for Affiliate Awards is January 12, 2018.

 Each year, ACHA honors exemplary members nominated by their peers for exceptional service and commitment to the association and to the field of college health.

 Click here to view the slate of 2017 Fellows and Award Recipients.

 This award recognizes individuals who have provided outstanding service to ACHA, and whose professional lives have been dedicated to improving the health of college students.

 Edward Hitchcock Award for Outstanding Contributions in College Health